kensanata/oddmuse6/README.md

 For images, css files and templates, this is how lookup works:

 1. If an environment variable with the correct name exists, it's value is used as the directory.
-Since the `Oddmuse/.cro.yml` file does that, you can simply run `cro run` and it should find all the files.
+Since the `.cro.yml` file does that, you can simply run `cro run` and it should find all the files.

 2. If no environment variable exists, the current working dir is checked for directories with the right names.
 If they exist, they are used.
+This is important when you run `perl6 -I lib service.pm6` directly, since that ignores the `.cro.yml` file.

-3. If none of the above, the copies in the `resources` folder of the module itself are used.
+3. If none of the above, the copies in the `resources` folder of the module itself are used, if you installed Oddmuse via `zef`.

 As for the wiki directory: it is created if it doesn't exist.
 At that point the `Home.md` page from the module's `resources` folder is copied so that your wiki comes with at least one page.
+As this refers to the `resources` folder, it only works if you installed Oddmuse via `zef`.

 ### Images and CSS